 Photographer: Paula Duda | Country: Poland

-In October 2023 the history was made.
-The first-ever women’s amputee football international match took place in Warsaw.
-The host Poland beat the United States 1:0.
-Wearing jerseys with the national emblems, singing the national anthem, full stadium of loud supporters… Dreams came true for many of those women for who taking off their prosthesis and playing football was an abstraction a while ago.
-The picture you are looking at was taken a few minutes after the final whistle and shows a huge joy of Polish players with their first match and first win.
-Really strong women.
+In October 2023, history was made.
+The first-ever women’s amputee international football match took place in Warsaw, where the host, Poland, beat its opponent, the United States, 1-0.
+Being able to wear jerseys with the national emblem, sing the national anthem, and be cheered on by a stadium full of loud supporters… Dreams came true that day for many of those women, for whom taking off their prostheses and playing football was an abstraction not so long ago.

 THIRD PLACE